-I think I could write a book on this whole subject of wedding videography!
-But ssshh!
-I won't give any juicy gossip away about people!
+I think I could write a book on this whole subject of Wedding Videography!
+But shh!
+I won't give any juicy gossip away!

-Anyway - I hope that's given you some insight into the weird and wonderful world of wedding videography.
-If you have any questions or looking to book a videographer for your day you can find my website here www.midlandsweddingvideo.com or you can email me on firstname.lastname@example.org.
+Anyway - I hope that's given you some insight into the weird and wonderful world of Wedding Videography.
+If you have questions or looking to book a Videographer for your day, you can find my website here www.midlandsweddingvideo.com or you can email me on firstname.lastname@example.org.

-Whoever you choose to film your incredible day I hope they do a great job and provide you with memories to treasure for years to come.
+Whoever you choose to film your incredible day I hope they do a magnificent job and provide you with memories to treasure for years to come.